-If you ever wondered how to find film investors so you can produce your movie, you’re not alone.
+If you have ever wondered how to find film investors so you can produce your movie, you’re not alone.
 And if you’re like most, you’ve got a great idea for a film.
 You’re confident it will be successful.
 And all you need to make your movie happen is the money.
 But this is easier said than done.

 Finding people who invest in films is not as simple as saying to someone, “talk to your dentist.”
 There is a lot more to the process.
 To find investors, you need to find a way of making yourself stand out from all the other film producers who are also looking for money.

 You can’t go into a pitch saying, “Well, I’m looking for a few million to do maybe 3-4 projects.”
 That’s not going to happen.
 You’ll never find those film investors that will give you money and let you play.
 You need to know the specific number you want to raise and how you’ll spend the money.

 For example, “I’m raising $500,000 to shoot my horror film this fall.”
 Perfect.
 You have to be clear on your intentions before anyone will give you money.

 As a film producer, attracting film investors is part of your job.
 More and more people will learn about your film if you have a fully prepped project.
 And you’ll eventually start to attract prospective investors into your life.
 You need to be able to notice when they appear.

 Always Be Pitching

 One of the best techniques I can recommend is Always Be Pitching.
-If you go out to a bar tonight, make sure you pitch your film to a few people.
+If you go to a bar tonight, pitch your film to a few people.
 Are you attending a wedding?
 Have your pitch ready.

 I’m not saying you should be annoying and focus on your pitch.
 But I’m saying if someone asks you, “So, Bob, what do you do?” your first response should be, “I’m raising $500,000 to shoot my horror film this fall.”
 The more times you pitch, the more you increase your odds of finding an investor.